Atia-Farha/HTML-Fetcher-Script/README.md

 ## Features

+- **Detailed Console Messages**: Guides users through every step with clear instructions and error
+- ** Robust Error Handling**: Catches and handles various exceptions like invalid URLs, connection errors, timeouts, and HTTP issues.
 - **URL Validation**: Ensures the entered URL starts with `http://` or `https://`.
 - **Redirect Options**: Allows users to choose whether to follow HTTP redirects.
-- **Timeout Configuration**: Lets users specify a timeout value for the request.
+- **Timeout Configuration**: Lets users specify a timeout duration (in seconds) for the request.
-- **Error Handling**: Catches and handles various exceptions related to HTTP requests.
+- **Fetch HTML**: The script fetches the HTML content from the specified URL and displays the response headers and the HTML content.
-- **HTML Saving**: Provides an option to save the fetched HTML content to a file and handles overwriting conflicts.
+- **HTML Saving**: Provides an option to save the fetched HTML content to a local file and handles overwriting conflicts.
+- Repeat or Exit: After completing one request, provides user an option to fetch another URL or exit the program.

 ## Getting Started